mongodb/docs/source/includes/fact-opsmanager-upgrade-mode.rst

       .. tab::
          :tabid: rhel

-         1. Log into the first host that serves a Backup Daemon.
+         1. Log in to the first host that serves a Backup Daemon.

          2. Issue the following command: